Seven foot, three inch Mike McCormick walked up to the Alamo with a smile in his eyes I had never seen before.

 He walked up to the back door and saw it coming through a row of trees on the back of his property.
 A whirling deep gray monster was coming straight at them.

 Mike ran to the bedroom and brought back a large mattress.
-The grinding noise of destruction screamed louder as he ordered everyone on the floor.
+The grinding noise of destruction screamed louder as he ordered everyone to the floor.
 Jana grabbed baby Christopher and Jerry.

 “I don’t know what’s going to happen,” he told his family as he sheltered them with the mattress.
 “But if we don’t make it, I’ll see you in Heaven.”